deadlydog/deadlydog.github.io/_pages/About.md

 ---
 permalink: /about/
-title: "About Daniel Schroeder"
+title: "👋 About Daniel Schroeder"
 ---

 My name is Daniel Schroeder, my online handle is usually `deadlydog`, and I live in Regina, Saskatchewan, Canada.
 I completed my Masters degree in Computer Science at the University of Regina in 2009, and am currently working at [iQmetrix](http://www.iqmetrix.com/).
-I have a passion for programming and have created some video games and websites; I especially enjoy creating tools for other developers, and tools for increasing productivity.
+I have a passion for software development and have created some video games and websites; I especially enjoy creating tools for other developers, and tools for increasing productivity.
 Automate EVERYTHING!

-## Contact
+## 💬 Contact

 You can contact me on Twitter [@deadlydog](https://twitter.com/deadlydog), or [send me an email](mailto:deadlydog@hotmail.com).

-## Things I've Created
+## 🛠 Things I've Created

-### Software
+### 💾 Software

 Below is some software I've created in my spare time over the years.
 Almost all software I create is free, open source, and can be found in my public [GitHub repositories](https://github.com/deadlydog):